ElektraInitiative/libelektra/doc/dev/error-message.md

 Elektra has a lot of developers and hence the error messages vary in how they are written.
 This guideline should unify the message format so that users will get consistent error messages.

 - All error messages start with a capital letter.
-The only exception are quoted messages at the start such as "'xxxx-xxxx' is an invalid syntax".
+The only exception are quoted messages at the start such as "'xxxx-xxxx' is syntactically incorrect".
   If you reference a method name such as `kdbSet()` in the first word, surround it with single quotes.
   Try to avoid variable strings at the start of the sentence ("%s"-strings) if possible because you cannot guarantee capital casing.
 - **Always** provide the errno if possible.
 If possible use `strerror_r` for writing out the message because it is thread safe.